-The administrative expenses of the Group for the years ended 31 December 2020 and 2019 were approximately HK\$95.7 million and HK\$80.2 million respectively, representing an increase of approximately 19.3%, and approximately 8.5% and 5.7% of the respective year's total revenue.
-The increase was mainly due to the increase in loss on disposal and impairment of motor vehicles, a provision of receivables, and increase in wages and bonus allowances for staff.
+The administrative expenses of the Group for the years ended 31 December 2021 and 2020 were approximately HK\$92.5 million and HK\$95.7 million respectively, representing a decrease of approximately 3.4%, and approximately 7.3% and 8.5% of the respective year's total revenue.
+The decrease was mainly due to no loss on disposal and impairment of motor vehicles for 2021 and the increase in wages and bonus allowances for staff and office overhead during the Year.
 The Group continued to implement its budget cost control measures for administrative expenses during the Year.